elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/main/structure/token-fund-team.md

 ##### Working with the Best Candidates/Teams to Develop their Whitepapers

-We will be working closely with the best teams we selected in Phase 1 on their business plans, whitepapers and technical designs.
+We will be working closely with the best teams we find on their business plans, whitepapers and technical designs.
 The ultimate goal is to qualify a set of candidates for selection by the CRC and the Token Fund Team, this will be run as a competition of sorts because in the Token Fund Team rules only a maximum 70% of the qualified applications will be funded.